Gokkul-Sigma-007/DS-and-Algo-in-cpp/README.md

 # DS-and-Algo-in-c-
-This is a repository which will contain the simple and easily understandable c++ codes  with which i implemented ds and algorithms .
+This is a repository which will contain the simple and easily understandable c++ codes.
+Here using c++ i have  implemented various  data structures in a easy way .
 The data structures implemented in cpp are
 1-Stack
 2-Queue